yvonen-s/tw-us-nationid/README.md

 ### 2. teds.py
 ----
 #### Aggregating and cleaning TEDS election and democratization data
-Taiwan’s Election and Democratization Study (TEDS) is a continual large-scale survey research project supported by the  Taiwanese Ministry of Science and Technology.
-Its chief purpose is to integrate several election-oriented face-to-face surveys in Taiwan.

-I selected four major questions from the quarterly administered "TEDS Telephone and Mobile Phone Interview Survey of the Presidential Satisfaction":
+I selected four major questions from the quarterly administered "Taiwan's Election and Democratization Study (TEDS) Telephone and Mobile Phone Interview Survey of the Presidential Satisfaction":
 1. Considering the relationship between Taiwan and mainland China, which of the following six positions do you agree with: (1) Immediate unification; (2) Immediate independence; (3) Maintain status quo and move towards unification in future; (4) Maintain status quo and move towards independence in future; (5) Maintain status quo, decide on unification or independence in future; (6) Maintain status quo forever
 2. How satisfied are you with the president's performance in national defense?
 3. What is the highest priority concern the president should address (other than COVID-19, for the most recent years)?